Body Field Subrecords and Sublist Subrecords

 When a subrecord occurs on a record, it is always represented by a single field on the record.
 In the SuiteScript Records Browser, this field is always listed as a field of type summary.

-A field that contains a subrecord can exist either as a body or sublist field.
+A field with a subrecord can be either a body field or a sublist field.
 For example, the subsidiary record has a body field called mainaddress, which stores an address subrecord.
 By contrast, the employee record permits the creation of multiple addresses, and each address is described in a sublist line.
-The sublist includes a field that contains the address subrecord instance.
+The sublist includes a field with the address subrecord.

-This difference in where the summary field is placed affects the way you instantiate the subrecord.
+Where the summary field is placed affects how you create the subrecord.

 For an example of each type of placement, see the following sections: